raine/anki-llm/README.md

 - `fieldMap`: Maps the keys from the LLM's JSON output to your actual Anki field names.
 The LLM will be instructed to generate JSON with the keys on the left, and `anki-llm` will use them to populate the Anki fields on the right.
-- `qualityCheck` (optional): Enables automatic verification that generated cards contain natural-sounding sentences.
+- `qualityCheck` (optional): Enables automatic verification of generated cards using a separate LLM call.
+The verification criteria is fully customizable via a prompt template.
 Added automatically by `generate-init` when you enable this feature.

 ##### Optional: Quality Check

 When running `generate-init`, the wizard will ask if you want to enable automatic quality verification.
-If enabled, after you select cards, the tool will check each one using an LLM and flag any that have quality issues for your review.
+If enabled, after you select cards, the tool will verify each one using an additional LLM call and flag any that fail validation for your review.
+You can then decide whether to keep or discard flagged cards.

 **Setup (automatic):**

 The `generate-init` wizard will:

 1. Ask if you want to enable the quality check
-2. Let you choose which field to check for quality
+2. Let you choose which field to verify
 3. Automatically include a generic prompt that works for any language (no customization needed)

-After you select cards during generation, each one is checked via an additional API call.
-Any cards flagged for quality issues are shown for review with the LLM's reasoning, and you can decide whether to keep or discard them.
+After you select cards during generation, each one is verified via an additional API call.
+Any cards that fail validation are shown for review with the LLM's reasoning, and you can interactively decide whether to keep or discard them.

 **Manual customization (optional):**

-If you need language-specific requirements (e.g., checking formality in Japanese), you can edit the `qualityCheck` section in your generated prompt file.
+The quality check is fully customizable.
+You can edit the `qualityCheck` section in your generated prompt file to verify any criteria you want (e.g., checking formality levels, specific grammar patterns, cultural appropriateness, etc.).
 You can also specify a different (typically cheaper) model for quality checks.
 The section looks like this:

 ```yaml
 qualityCheck: